zbigniewbanaszkiewicz/zbigniewbanaszkiewicz/README.md

 - 👋 Hi, I’m Zbigniew Banaszkiewicz, a software engineer.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning about Go.
 - 💞️ I’m looking to collaborate with other content creators
 - 📫 Reach me at zbigniewbanaszkiewicz70@gmail.com